-The TRICARE formulary is a tiered, open formulary and includes generic drugs (Tier 1); preferred brand drugs (Tier 2); non-preferred brand, non-formulary generic drugs (Tier 3); and non-covered drugs (Tier 4).
-This grouping is based on the medical and cost effectiveness of a drug compared to other drugs of the same type.
+The TRICARE Formulary is a list of generic and brand-name prescription drugs.
+It includes preferred generic drugs (Category 1); preferred brand drugs (Category 2); non-formulary brand, non-formulary generic drugs (Category 3); and non-covered drugs (Category 4).
+These categories follow industry standards.
+They depend on the medical effectiveness and cost effectiveness of a drug compared to other similar drugs.
 Additional information about the DoD Pharmacy and Therapeutics review and list of formulary drugs can be found at USFHPFormulary.com.